 The College reserves the right to cancel any course listed in the Schedule of Classes.
-In the event that a student is in his/her last semester before graduation and a course needed for graduation is canceled, the student should consult with his/her advisor and/or the Chief Academic Officer.
+In the event that a student is in his/her last semester before graduation and a course needed for graduation is canceled, the student should consult with his/her advisor and/or the Vice President/ Dean of the College.